ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 >**Note:** We did not use a Properties and did not change the endpoint for the Proxy policy in the assembly panel, because the WSDL does have the correct endpoint on the Secure Gateway in Bluemix.
 In reality, you would probably want to create a properties that will point to the right endpoint depending on the environment.

 # Step 8 - Create a SOAP to REST API
 >In this step, we are going to create a New API (blank), specify the REST interface (paths, verbs and parameters) and add the Service definition using the Branch.wsdl file from the previous step, and then in the assembly will perform the mapping.
 You will see that API Connect supports array of objects or arrays of arrays very easily.
+Notice that SOAP to REST in this context means that we have a SOAP back end and we expose it in REST JSON, hence SOAP to REST.
+We could have had a another view and call it REST to SOAP :-)

 Click on Add, and select New API